MicrosoftDocs/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

  The `WAIT_AT_LOW_PRIORITY` option allows DBAs to manage the Sch-S and Sch-M locks required for online index creation and allows them to select one of 3 options.
 In all 3 cases, if during the wait time `MAX_DURATION = n [minutes]`, there are no blocking activities, the online index rebuild is executed immediately without waiting and the DDL statement is completed.

- Online index creation must acquire certain locks to begin, and will wait for other blocking operations on this table. `WAIT_AT_LOW_PRIORITY` indicates that the online index create operation will wait for low priority locks, allowing other operations to proceed while the online index build operation is waiting.
+ `WAIT_AT_LOW_PRIORITY` indicates that the online index create operation will wait for low priority locks, allowing other operations to proceed while the online index build operation is waiting.
 Omitting the `WAIT AT LOW PRIORITY` option is equivalent to `WAIT_AT_LOW_PRIORITY (MAX_DURATION = 0 minutes, ABORT_AFTER_WAIT = NONE)`.

  MAX_DURATION = *time* [**MINUTES**]